Beechcraft Starship: Design

-The Starship's unusual design features a retractable front wing and pusher propellers.
+The Starship's unusual design features variable sweep canards and pusher propellers.

-The Starship is noteworthy for its unconventional carbon fiber composite airframe, a small front retractable wing that produces lift, lack of centrally located vertical tail, and pusher engine/propeller configuration.
-The aircraft employs a front wing Variable geometry|variable-sweep surface in order to counteract the nose-down pitch from extending the flaps and produce lift, making the aircraft" Stall Proof".
+The Starship is noteworthy for its unconventional carbon fiber-reinforced polymer (CFRP) composite airframe, a variable-geometry canard that produces lift, and pusher engine/propeller configuration.
+The aircraft employs a front-wing variable geometry/variable-sweep surface to counteract the nose-down pitch from extending the flaps and producing lift, making the aircraft "stall proof".

-Carbon fiber composite was used to varying degrees on military aircraft, but at the time the Starship was certified, no civilian aircraft certified by the U.S. Federal Aviation Administration had ever used it so extensively.
-Beech chose carbon fiber composite for its durability and high strength-to-weight ratio.
+CFRP composite was used to varying degrees on military aircraft, but at the time the Starship was certified, no civilian aircraft certified by the U.S. Federal Aviation Administration (FAA) had ever used it so extensively.
+Beech chose this composite for its durability and high strength-to-weight ratio.
 According to Beech, the Starship weighs less than it would have if it were built from aluminum.
 Nonetheless, the empty weight of production aircraft exceeded the target by several thousand pounds.

 Beech studied several configurations before settling on a canard configuration in early 1980.
 As configured, the Starship is difficult to stall; the forward surface stalls before the main lifting surface, which allows the nose to drop and more-normal flight to resume.

 A traditionally located vertical tail would have transmitted propeller noise into the airframe.
-In its place, directional stability and control is provided by rudders mounted on the winglets.
-Because of this addition Beechcraft called the winglets "tipsails".
+In its place, directional stability and control are provided by rudders mounted on the winglets.
+Because of this addition, Beechcraft called the winglets "tipsails".

 Mounting the engines so that the propellers are facing rearward, pushing rather than pulling the aircraft, is done for the purpose of a quieter cabin, since the propellers are further back from the passengers and because vortices from the propeller tips do not strike the fuselage sides.
 However, the propellers are operating in a turbulent airflow in the pusher configuration (due to airflow past the wings moving aft in vortex sheets) and high-velocity exhaust gases are discharged directly into the propellers, producing more noise where they are than if the propellers had been in a tractor configuration.

 Flight instrumentation for the Starship included a 14-tube Proline 4 AMS-850 "glass cockpit" supplied by Rockwell Collins, the first application of an all-glass cockpit in a business aircraft.